a11exe/handbook/Linux/LinuxUsefulCommands.md

 `pwd` - print working directory

-`ls` - (list) show list of all files and dirs. -l long format, -a show all files (inculde hidden that starts with dot .) ls -l displays the files and folders with permission bits. _If the line starts with a -, it's a file, if it's a directory, it starts with a d_
+`ls` - (list) show list of all files and dirs. -l long format, -a show all files (include hidden that starts with dot .) ls -l displays the files and folders with permission bits. _If the line starts with a -, it's a file, if it's a directory, it starts with a d_

 ```